EZTip - EZWxBrief calibrated forecasts for icing

-Now that convective SIGMETs have morphed into icing G-AIRMETs, it's important to understand that the icing forecast in EZWxBrief is a calibrated probability that ranges from 0% through 85% as shown in the legend below.
-Icing forecasts in EZWxBrief rendered in the meteogram and in the EZRoute Profile carry a lead time as far out as 18 hours in the future.
+The icing forecast in EZWxBrief is a calibrated probability that ranges from 0% through 85% as shown in the legend below.
+Icing forecasts in EZWxBrief rendered in the static imagery, meteogram, and route profile view carry a lead time as far out as 20 hours in the future.
 So what is a calibrated probability and how should it be interpreted?

 Essentially, a calibrated probability is one that as the forecast lead time increases, the probability of icing will naturally decrease due to uncertainty in the forecast.
-For example, in the meteogram below depicting the icing probability forecast at Lewis University (KLOT), you will notice that the probability of icing with the most recent time (closest to the current time on the left of the meteogram) is 74% at 5,000 feet MSL.
-However, it may appear to the unwary eye as if the icing chances are lessening over time at this particular airport given the probability drops to 34% at 5,000 feet MSL about 15 hours later.
-While the risk of icing may indeed be less 15 hours later, the most likely reason for the decrease in probability is uncertainty in the forecast.
-In other words, with a model-based solution used by EZWxBrief, how sure can you be for an icing event that’s nearly 15 hours in the making with any certainty?
+For example, in the meteogram below depicting the icing probability forecast at Pittsburgh International Airport (KPIT), you will notice that the probability of icing with the most recent time (closest to the current time on the left of the meteogram) is 60% at 3,000 feet MSL.
+However, it may appear to the unwary eye as if the icing chances are lessening over time at this particular airport given the probability drops to 23% at 3,000 feet MSL about 14 hours later.
+While the risk of icing may indeed be less 14 hours later, the most likely reason for the decrease in probability is uncertainty in the forecast.
+In other words, with a model-based solution used by EZWxBrief, how sure can you be for an icing event that’s 14 hours in the making with any certainty?

 Dr. Scott Dennstaedt